 If our spine lines up as described above, under normal circumstances, it will be virtually effortless to hold ourselves upright.
 Such proper alignment expends the least amount of energy.
-It stands to reason, the closer our structures are to center, the less energy it takes to hold us upright.
+It stands to reason, that the closer our structures are to the center, the less energy it takes to hold us upright.
 Why?
 When our structures are centered, bones do the “heavy lifting,” instead of our muscles.

 How does proper posture become compromised?

 Simple physics can explain this.
 A physical force, such as a sudden impact, like a car accident, or gradual stresses over time, can move our structure away from center.
 Without an equal and opposite force to move us back to center, gravity continues to distort our already weakened structure.
-Therefore, a distorted structure or posture won’t correct by itself.
+Therefore, a distorted structure or posture won’t correct itself.
 In fact, it only gets worse over time due to gravity.
 This often causes fatigue.